 “Mom, I just opened less than 5 minutes ago.”

-“Well, I figured you’d be flooded with people by now.
+“Well, I figured the store would be a flood of people by now.
 Don’t they know what they’re missing?”

 “Mom.
 5 minutes.
 Give it time.”